raflibangsawan/dynamic_module/README.md

 # Dynamic Module System

 A Django-based dynamic module system that allows for easy installation and management of modules.
 This system provides a flexible framework for adding and managing modules in your Django application.
+This application already deployed on https://web-production-ea3a.up.railway.app.

 ## Features